-Revenue from management fee is recognised in the reporting period in which the services are rendered, which simultaneously received and consumes the benefits provided by the Group, and the Group has a present right to payment for the services.
+Revenue from rendering of services represent provision of refurbishment of work and management services provided by the Group.
+The provision of services are recognised in the reporting period in which the services are rendered, which simultaneously received and consumes the benefits provided by the Group, and the Group has a present right to payment for the services.